MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-write-spnego-authenticator.md

 In addition to the error codes that can be forwarded from the authenticator app, the following errors can be displayed when trying to authenticate a request:

 - ERR_MISSING_AUTH_CREDENTIALS: The account information is not usable.
-It can be raised for example if the user did not log in to the authenticator app and no eligible account is found, if the account information can't be obtained because the current app does not have the required permissions, or if there is more than one eligible account and we can't obtain a selection from the user.
+It can be raised for example if the user did not log in to the authenticator app and no eligible account is found, if the account information can't be obtained because the current app does not have the required permissions, or if there's more than one eligible account and we can't obtain a selection from the user.
 - ERR_UNEXPECTED: An unexpected error happened, and the request has been terminated.
 - ERR_MISCONFIGURED_AUTH_ENVIRONMENT: The authentication can't be completed because of some issues in the configuration of the app.
 Some permissions may be missing.